 1.)
 Infrastructure Restrictions

-Are infrastructure characteristics like insufficient security recovery data centers or network server limitations hurting your data analytics capabilities?
-Perhaps remote geographical location or expensive on-premise software licensing requirements are causing a hold up in real-time communication between team members?
+Are infrastructure characteristics like insufficient security recovery data centers or network server limitations hurting your business analytics capabilities?
+Perhaps remote geographical location or expensive on-premise software licensing requirements are causing a hold-up in real-time communication between team members?